Maximizing Drift is Not Optimal for Solving OneMax: Maximizing Drift is Not Optimal

 \textbf{Computation of \RLSdrift.} We start our explanation with the computation of $\kdrift(n):[0..n-1] \to [0..n]$ and $\E[T_{\drift}(\ell)]$.
 The function $\kdrift$ was defined above to be the one that maps each fitness value to the number of bits that need to be flipped in order to maximize the expected progress in fitness value, i.e., $\kdrift(n,\ell)$ is defined to be the value of $k$ that maximizes the expression

-When two or more values $k$ exist that minimize this expression, we follow the convention made in~\cite{DoerrDY16} and chose in all our computations below the smallest of these drift-maximizing mutation strengths, i.e., formally, $\kdrift(n,\ell)=\min \big\{\arg\max_k \E[ \Delta(\ell,k) \big\}$.\footnote{In light of the results presented in this paper, it seems likely that for $\ell>n/2$ the better choice would be $\kdrift(n,\ell)=\max\{\arg\max_k \E[ \Delta(\ell,k)]\}$, but given the small discrepancies in the resulting running times (cf. Section~\ref{sec:runtime}) we do not investigate this question further.}
+where we use in the last line the fact that flipping $i$ of the $n-\ell$ previously incorrect bits implies that we flip $k-i$ of the $\ell$ previously correct bits, which results in a fitness increase of $i-(k-i)=2i-k$.
+This event occurs with probability $\frac{\binom{n-\ell}{i}\binom{\ell}{k-i}}{\binom{n}{k}}$, since there are $\binom{n-\ell}{i}$ different ways of choosing $i$ previously incorrect bits, $\binom{\ell}{k-i}$ ways of choosing $k-i$ previously correct bits, and $\binom{n}{k}$ ways of choosing $k$ pairwise different bit positions.
+When two or more values $k$ exist that minimize this expression, we follow the convention made in~\cite{DoerrDY20} and chose in all our computations below the smallest of these drift-maximizing mutation strengths, i.e., formally, $\kdrift(n,\ell)=\min \big\{\arg\max_k \E[ \Delta(\ell,k)] \big\}$.\footnote{In light of the results presented in this paper, it seems likely that for $\ell>n/2$ the better choice would be $\kdrift(n,\ell)=\max\{\arg\max_k \E[ \Delta(\ell,k)]\}$, but given the small discrepancies in the resulting running times (cf. Section~\ref{sec:runtime}) we do not investigate this question further.}